EU Proposal of new regulation: what's new for software? - part 2

 The new directive requires in the Annex VII.3.2.5 that the personnel responsible for carrying out product related review (e.g. design dossier review ... software validation shall have the proven qualification.

 The proven qualification is sought in the degrees and 4 years of professional experience in health care, whilst two years of this experience shall be in the design, manufacture, testing or use of the device or technology to be assessed.
-This means the Notified Bodies' personnel that assesses software shall have such professional experience.

 The current directive doesn't go so much into details and requires only that the personnel possesses experience and knowledge sufficient to assess the medical functionality and performance of devices.